DNPA/pdfparsutils/README.md

 * A child node of a non-leaf repeating structure node defines a lexical scope.

-An important reason to keep pages outside of lexical scoping is the idea that in the future, pdfparseutils. might want to support recorsd that start on one page and continue on the next.
+An important reason to keep pages outside of lexical scoping is the idea that in the future, pdfparsutils. might want to support recorsd that start on one page and continue on the next.

 You can have repeating structures within repeating structures and the whole of these defines a tree of lexical scopes for variables.
 So a nested structure PDF page coulkd for example have the following lexical scopes: